mmilkova/human-values-classification/README.md

 If you use this code or data, please cite:

-> BLINDED  (2025).
+> Milkova M. & Rudnev, M. (2025).
 Detecting Basic Values in A Noisy Russian Social Media Text Data: A Multi-Stage Classification Framework.
 Journal of Computational Social Science (under review).